ljfranklin/k8s-pi/README.md

 to your modem/router.
 However, normally residential networks have ephemeral public IP addresses, meaning it can change at any time.
-Any we'd like to avoid manual creation of DNS records anyway.
+And we'd like to avoid manual creation of DNS records anyway.

-To handle the creating and updating of this wildcard record, the setup steps below include a `dns-updater` [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) which creates the wildcard record if it doesn't exist and updates the IP address if your public IP has changed.
+To handle the creating and updating of this wildcard record, the setup steps below include a `dns-updater` [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) which creates the wildcard record if it doesn't exist and updates the record's target IP address if your public IP has changed.
 This job runs every 5 minutes as a pod within the k8s cluster.

 > Note: the ansible steps listed below currently only support Cloudflare as a DNS provider, but can be tweaked to support